ComposableFi/composable/code/0010-define-calculations-of-existential-deposit.md

 ## Requirements

-* ED values for all tokens supported by the chain are available AND consistent across our runtime, node, and front-end applications.
+* ED values for all assets supported by the chain are available AND consistent across our runtime, node, and front-end applications.

-* When the ED of token A is swapped into token B, the new balance of token B is substantial for ED.
-In other words, a user cannot "delete" their balance when they convert it into another token.
+* When the ED of asset A is swapped into asset B, the new balance of asset B is substantial for ED.
+In other words, a user cannot "delete" their balance when they convert it into another asset.

 * The implementation of our ED value retrieval should allow for the overwriting of the standard ED value defined in this document.